velf/gendered_success/index.md

 ## Closure

 Research shows that in a majority-minority setting the marginalized group should avoid closing itself into cohesive groups, and needs to invest into diverse collaborations to be successful in long term (Lutter, 2015).
-We ca conclude that women are more likely to collaborate with each other, but more likely to succeed if they adopt a collaboration and activity behavior that is typical of men.
+We can conclude that women collaborate with each other more, but more likely to succeed if they adopt a collaboration and activity behavior that is typical of men.
 For instance, they are more likely to be successful if they collaborate less with other women.
 An important reason why this work is innovative is that it one of the few gendered studies which aim to computationally understand causes and consequences of female marginalization in technology.
 We are also able to distill our findings and offer practical advice for young professionals.